-Upon me quickly asking my son Kory; when he had a chance to drink Windex without my knowledge, he told me that when he ate Brussel sprouts the smell reminded him of when I cleaned the glass tables with the cleaner Windex.
-All I can say is WOW, I couldn’t make this incident up if I tried.
+Upon me quickly asking my son Kory, when he had a chance to drink Windex without my knowledge, he told me that when he ate Brussel sprouts, the smell reminded him of when I cleaned the glass tables with the cleaner Windex.
+All I can say is WOW, and I couldn’t make this incident up if I tried.

 Just an update:

-Notes: You will need a large cast iron skillet or metal skillet, 3 plastic containers 1 of them with tight-fitting lids, a whisk, metal tongs, bakers sheet, and a metal baker rack.
+Notes: You will need a large cast-iron skillet or metal skillet, three plastic containers 1 of them with tight-fitting lids, a whisk, metal tongs, bakers sheet, and a metal baker rack.

 - 4 cups Brussel sprouts washed and freshly trimmed